nestdotland/docs/docs/eggs/initializing-a-module.md

 #### module description
 The description of your new module
 #### Is this a stable version?
 Whether the current version of your module is stable or not.
-You will be able to update this with each new publish
+You will be able to update this with each new publish.
 #### Enter the files and relative directories that nest.land will publish separated by a comma.
 All the files you want to publish with your module.
-You should include your README.md file here next to all the imported / required files of your module.
+You should include your `README.md` file here next to all the imported / required files of your module.
 #### Config format
-Choose between your preffered config format among yaml and json.
+Choose between your preferred config format: yaml or json.